1840 Census Age Calculator

 Mining

-Navigation (oceans, rivers, canals, and lakes)
+Navigation (oceans, rivers, canals, lakes)

 Learned professions and engineering